CharaD7/chara-dotfiles/README.md

    before I got them to work as my inspirations but thankfully enough, I have highlighted where the changes can be made and how to change the values as you would like.

-   *(I really thank [Sidhanth Rathod](https://github.com/siduck) for inspiring me to come with this compillation.
+   *(I really thank [Sidhanth Rathod](https://github.com/siduck) for inspiring me to make with this compilation.
 You are such a beautiful gem.)*

    ### Picom